uw-ssec/osp-nce/README.md

 This folder documents queries we performed to **explore** the datasets on which the GRACE web app depends, mostly `RADDB`.
 The purpose is to understand the data and ensure that the application layer correctly anticipates the format and conventions of data it ingests.
 Queries in this folder **do not contribute to the function of the application**.

+### [Reference]: ERM Shorthand

 Throughout our codebase, we refer to items that appear on the extension review matrix (ERM).
 These are verbose, so we usually abbreviate them.
 The table below specifies abbreviations.

 `ri` stands for "Review Item".
 Review items are enumerated in the order they appear on the ERM.
+The review items below are from the Spring 2025 version of the ERM; this may be updated in the future.

 | Code Abbreviation | Form Text |
 |-------------------|-----------|